 For many seasoned gamers, it may feel like it was only yesterday that Full HD was as advanced as display technology got.
-Back then, the choice came down to 720p and 1080p, the former being dubbed HD and the latter Full HD.
+Back then, the choice came down to 720p and 1080p, commonly referred to as HD (or HD Ready) and Full HD respectively.

-Ultimately, what you get with a wider 21:9 display is:
+So basically, what you get with an ultrawide display is:

-- Bigger field of view, which comes in handy in competitive gaming
+- A wider field of view, which can come in handy in competitive gaming

 - Slightly worse performance due to the increased pixel count

-And now for the big question: the resolution itself.
+And now for the main question: the resolution itself.
 Ultimately, no single resolution can be proclaimed as objectively best and it mostly comes down to personal preferences and requirements.

-- Choose 1440p if you want a good balance between performance and graphics.
+- Choose 1440p if you want a good, cost-effective balance between performance and graphics.

 Keep in mind though, if you have to choose between a 1080p and a 1440p/2160p display and you don’t care about framerates, always go with a higher resolution.
 That way, you would be getting a monitor that’s more future-proof, so even if your current GPU doesn’t perform so well in a higher resolution, you won’t have to worry about upgrading the monitor once you upgrade the GPU further down the line.